 CT Scan of the Pancreas

-What is a CT scan of the pancreas?
+What is a computed tomography (CT) scan of the pancreas?

-CT scan is a type of imaging test.
-It uses X-rays and computer technology to make
+A computed tomography (CT) scan is a type of imaging test.
+It uses X-rays and computer

 In a CT scan, an X-ray beam moves in a circle around your body.
 This allows many different